SamAlber/2-tier-architecture/README.md

 - **Private Subnets**: Provide a secure environment for the RDS database, shielding it from direct internet access.
 - **NAT Gateways**: Ensure private resources can access external services (e.g., for updates) without exposing them to incoming internet traffic.
 - **High Availability**: Using multiple NAT Gateways in different AZs avoids single points of failure and reduces latency.

+**Why Use Loops and Dynamic Assignments?**

+- **Scalability**: Makes it easy to add more subnets or AZs without duplicating code.
+- **Consistency**: Ensures consistent configuration across similar resources.
+- **Dynamic Selection**: Assigns resources like subnets and NAT Gateways to specific AZs based on availability.

 ### Security Groups